 Take a deep breath.
 Can you smell it?
 Spring is almost here!
 You may remember that season: Plants are blooming, grass is growing, winter coats are being put away and the most important part; windows are down while we’re driving.
 I can almost feel it now!
-Making the transition from winter driving to spring driving can be tricky if you live in a colder winter climate.
-Let’s take a look at a few things to make this seasonal transition easier.
+Making the transition from winter driving to spring driving can be tricky when you live in a colder winter climate like southern Ontario.
+Let’s take a look at a few things to make this seasonal transition in Canada easier this year.

 Tip #1 – Don’t change the winter tires too soon